AaltoAsia/O-MI/JavaAgentDeveloperGuide.md

 constructor taking a [Typesafe Config](https://github.com/typesafehub/config) as parameter.

 For this example let's create an *interanal agent*, that creates O-DF structure and writes random generated values to it.
-Firstly let's replace all `JavaTemplateAgent`s with `JavaRoomAgent`.
+First, let's replace all `JavaTemplateAgent`s with `JavaRoomAgent`.

 We want to be able to change how often our agent will generate new values and write them without recompiling.
 So we parse a `FiniteDuration` from Config